 The real estate market does not occupy a space outside the laws of physics.
 As Sir Isaac Newton so aptly theorized, “for every action, there is an equal and opposite reaction.”
 When applying the English physicist’s Third Law to today’s rising mortgage rates, anticipating the reaction can be valuable information if you are planning to buy or sell a home or commercial property.

 Obstacles facing home builders have caught up with high builder confidence according to the National Association of Home Builders Housing Market Index for November.
 Builder confidence dropped eight points to an index reading of 60, which was the largest month-to-month drop in builder confidence since 2014.
 November’s decline in builder confidence was greater than the largest month-to-month decline during the housing crisis.

 It’s no secret that mortgage lending institutions look favorably on steady paychecks and positive debt-to-income ratios.
 That can leave many self-employed prospective home buyers feeling anxious about getting approved for a mortgage.
 But just like the 9-to-5ers who get regular paychecks, self-employed people earning a good living can get approved with a little due diligence.

 A home is one of the biggest investments you can make, and the American Dream for many.
 Most people spend significant time finding or designing their “dream home.”
 The first decision is whether to buy or build.

-Last week’s economic reports included readings from the National Association of Home Builders and Commerce Department releases on Housing Starts and Building Permits issued.
-Weekly readings on mortgage rates and first-time jobless claims were released, along with a monthly report on consumer sentiment.
+Last week’s economic readings included readings from the National Association of Home Builders Housing Market Index, National Association of Realtors(R) report on sales of pre-owned homes and Commerce Department readings on housing starts and building permits issued.
+Weekly reports on mortgage rates and first-time jobless claims were also released.